thabo104/appstore-alexa-docs/_docs/firetv/fireappbuilder/2. Configure Your Feed/fire-app-builder-set-up-recipes-content.md

 "query": "$[?(@.categories[0] in [$$par0$$])]"
 ```

 `$$par0$$` is a variable defined in Fire App Builder that stores all the items retrieved by the query, and this is where the syntax differs from Jayway JsonPath.
-In the code, the `keyDataType` from the categories recipe actually populates the `$par0$$` variable with categories.
+In the code, the `keyDataType` from the categories recipe actually populates the `$par0$$` variable in the contents recipe with categories.

 Let's go through one more example.
 Suppose your JSON looks like this: